-It’s essential to follow a seasonal lawn care plan which includes all the tasks you need to complete each season including aerating and feeding your lawn.
+It’s essential to follow a lawn care plan which includes all the tasks you need to complete each season including aerating and feeding your lawn.
 These steps will make it harder for moss to take hold and grow.

 If you can’t seem to rid your lawn of moss or conditions which make it more likely to appear, then consider grass alternatives such as artificial turf.
 While moss and other green growths can still spread, they are much easier to remove.

 There are two ways to deal with moss, either naturally or with chemicals.
 Both have advantages and disadvantages but together they are best moss killer for lawns.
 While chemicals provide a “quick fix”, they need to be coupled with natural methods to improve the underlying conditions.

 The best natural moss killer to remove it is by vigorous raking or Scarification as it’s often known.
 It’s best to rake your lawn early autumn with September being the ideal month.